danielsmith0630/go-boilerplate/README.md

 # Go Boilerplate

-A Go API Boilerplate project
+A Go API Boilerplate project.
 This project used only standard go libraries.